Navabharathi07/OCR-APPLICATION-FOR-DIGITIZING-HANDWRITTEN-DOCUMENTS/README.md

 <h1>📄 OCR Application for Digitizing Handwritten Documents</h1>
-🔍 Overview
+<h3>🔍 Overview</h3>

 In today’s fast-evolving digital landscape, this project presents a web-based intelligent application that leverages Google's Gemini Generative AI through its API, combined with the power of Streamlit and Python for rapid development and real-time interaction.

-The system enables users to interact with a large language model via a seamless, intuitive interface to perform tasks such as:
+<h3> The system enables users to interact with a large language model via a seamless, intuitive interface to perform tasks such as:</h3>

 ✍️ Handwritten Document Recognition